Camping at the Bluegrass Festival

 When does camping open?

-There are 34 electric boxes with 50, 30 and 20 amp service.
-There are also a number of 15 amp outlets located in the various buildings and on some light poles.
+There are over 34 electric boxes with 50, 30 and 20 amp service.
+There are also a number of 15 & 20 amp outlets located in the various buildings and on some light poles.
 15 & 20 amp outlets generally will not support A/C or electric heaters.
-We have accommodated over 400 rigs with electric!
+We have accommodated over 350 rigs with electric!
 Most of the 50 & 30 amp connections are usually taken before the festival starts.
 There are no reservations for camp sites.

 - Generators only allowed in a single remote area.